BECOMING A DONOR

 We will make your arrangements when you travel for your egg donation.

 We allow our egg donors to set their own rates.
+Some egg donors earn up to $15,000.
 We provide our egg donors with relevant information to consider when choosing their rate and help guide them toward an appropriate rate for them.
-Egg donation can be an extremely rewarding experience, but it is serious work.
+Egg donation can be an extremely rewarding experience, but it is a serious commitment.
 It is important for both parties that our egg donor is comfortable with her compensation.